Napier History

 In retirement, Davie and Joy lived at Pilgrim Place, a community of elders whose lives of service are congruent with the values and goals which were foundational for the Napiers.
 Davie and Joy continued their commitment to justice and peace as well as their generous hospitality.
 After their deaths, friends and colleagues sought a way to honor the legacy of this extraordinary couple.
 The Napier Initiative links elders with young people to nurture the vision of a world made better through their committed labors.

 The Napier Initiative program of Napier Fellows identifies and celebrates outstanding leadership by students in their senior year at the Claremont Colleges.
-Faculty at the Claremont Colleges partner with Napier Initiative by offering Intergenerational Courses incorporating social justice themes and teaming with a community educator from Pilgrim Place.
+Faculty at the Claremont Colleges partner with Napier Initiative by offering Intergenerational Courses incorporating social justice themes.

-Since 2010, 136 Napier Fellows have been named.
-Twenty-eight grants have been awarded to carry out the projects they envisioned.
+Since 2010, 139 Napier Fellows have been named.
+Thirty grants have been awarded to carry out the projects they envisioned.
 In addition each Fellow entered into a mentoring relationship with a Pilgrim Place elder whose life experience and vocation have an affinity with the student’s interests.
-Over 200 students and elders have enrolled in Napier courses at the five undergraduate Claremont Colleges where intergenerational study and discussion enhance pedagogy and demonstrate life-long learning.
+Over 220 students and elders have enrolled in Napier courses at the five undergraduate Claremont Colleges where intergenerational study and discussion enhance pedagogy and demonstrate life-long learning.